Colonoscopy procedure | Detect Polyps, Cancer, & More

 • Look for polyps

-Colonoscopy preparation
+Colonoscopy Preparation

+Proper colonoscopy preparation is crucial for ensuring the procedure’s accuracy and effectiveness.
 Your gastroenterologist will prepare you for your colonoscopy by ensuring you first understand the procedure.
 Expect them to provide you with appropriate painkillers or sedatives to help you relax during the procedure.

 Keep hydrated with water during bowel preparation.
 Drinking and eating are prohibited four hours prior to the procedure.

-Making sure your colon contains no waste from consumed food or liquids is important.
+The cleanliness of your colon directly impacts the success of the colonoscopy.
+Make sure your colon contains no waste from consumed food or liquids is important.
 The cleaner your colon is during a colonoscopy, the more precise the detection of polyps or other signs of colon cancer can be.

 After the procedure, you will be observed while you are recovering.
 You may experience passing gas in the hours after the procedure, but you should be able to return to your normal diet immediately.

-Colonoscopy risks
+Colonoscopy Risks

-• Reaction to anaesthesia - Although rare, some people can have reactions to anaesthesia which include heart or breathing problems.
-Inform your doctor if you have pre-existing allergies to any medications or underlying health problems
+• Reaction to anaesthesia - Although rare, some people can have reactions to anaesthesia, which include heart or breathing problems.
+Inform your doctor if you have pre-existing allergies to any medications or underlying health problems.

 • Postpolypectomy Electrocoagulation Syndrome - When the doctor needs to cut off a polyp, they use an electric current to seal the internal wound.
-In very rare cases, if the current goes too deep, it may cause inflammation and minor burns in the tissues, which can cause belly pain and fever
+In very rare cases, if the current goes too deep, it may cause inflammation and minor burns in the tissues, which can cause belly pain and fever.

-• Precolonoscopy risks - Since the doctor needs to give certain medications before the procedure to empty the colon, it may result in risks like dehydration, and electrolyte imbalance
+• Precolonoscopy risks - Since the doctor needs to give certain medications before the procedure to empty the colon, it may result in risks like dehydration and electrolyte imbalance.

-Is colonoscopy painful?
+Is a colonoscopy painful?

 A very small percentage of people may experience some degree of abdominal cramping and discomfort after the process.